Ways to GiveIn This Section

 Gifts of Stock

-Did you know that a direct donation of appreciated stock to the League may increase your deduction and gift by 20%?
+A direct donation of appreciated stock to the League may increase your deduction and gift by 20%.

 If you donate stock that has increased in value since you bought it more than a year ago—and you itemize deductions—you can take a charitable deduction for the stock’s fair market value on the day you give it away.
 You’ll also avoid capital-gains taxes on the increase in value over time, which you would have to pay if you sold the stock and then donated the cash proceeds.